Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 I buy and sell or demo and return the wheels and other gear we test.
 We’re fully reader-supported by the commissions that come when you click on and buy your gear using one of the links to stores you see on the site.
 If you don’t trust our reviews or the stores we’ve recommended for their prices, selection, and customer satisfaction, you won’t and shouldn’t support us.

-To paraphrase a line from one of my favorite public radio stations: I don’t publish reviews as an excuse to make money from ads and subscriptions; I raise money through store links and memberships so we can afford to buy, review and recommend the best gear for you.
+To paraphrase a line from one of my favorite public radio stations: I don’t publish reviews as an excuse to make money from ads and subscriptions; I raise money through store links so we can afford to buy, review and recommend the best gear for you.

 * * * * *